nicholas-miklaucic/scarlet/README.md

    functionality.

 ## General Philosophy
 To look at the general philosophy and API design of Scarlet, please look at `api.org`.
+This is more intended for developers.